 PC Modems

-Although the main distinction usually made is between internal and external modems, modems called software modems have emerged, known as winmodems or linuxmodems.
+Although the main distinction is usually made between internal and external modems, software modems have emerged, known as winmodems or linuxmodems.
 There are also modems used to connect with XDSL, ISDN, and 75-ohm coaxial cable (cable modems).

 Internal